This Calculation Actually

 Precision in Planning

 Think about high-stakes environments.
-So if you're a project manager overseeing a software launch that happens in exactly four days, those minutes matter.
+Also, if you're a project manager overseeing a software launch that happens in exactly four days, those minutes matter.
 You aren't just counting days; you're counting the windows of opportunity for testing, debugging, and deployment.

 The Psychology of Time